adityaujwal/aditya-resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Volunteering - for education
   - Web & API Development
   - Machine Learning
-  - Information Retrieval
-  - Memes
+  - Reading

 # Education to show in About widget
 education: